THE COMPETITION IS NOW CLOSED

 1st prize – £1000

 2nd prize – £500

 3rd prize – £250

 A personal tour with Mark Cocker of his most cherished wildlife places in East Anglia.

-Mark Cocker is one of Britain’s most celebrated writers on nature.
-He is author of the magnificent Birds and People as well as the award winning Crow Country and Birds Britannica.
-He writes and broadcasts regularly in national media and his column in The Guardian has run for more than 25 years.**
+MARK COCKER is one of Britain’s most celebrated writers on nature.
+His most recent book, Our Place, is essential reading for all environmentalists.
+He is also author of Birds and People, the award winning Crow Country, and of Birds Britannica.
+He writes and broadcasts regularly in national media and his column in The Guardian has run for more than 30 years.*

 *The prize does not include the cost of travel or accommodation.

-• Prizewinners will be notified during April, and lists of the prizewinners and the long-listed contestants will be published on The Rialto website.
+- Prizewinners will be notified in early August, and lists of the prizewinners and the long-listed contestants will be published on The Rialto website.

 - The competition organisers reserve the right to change the judge without notice and not to award prizes if in the judge’s opinion such an action is justified.

 If you’re already a subscriber then many thanks for the support as we cannot survive without you!